 Travelling from Seaham, Murton and Hetton-le-Hole

 We’ll be running later buses on the 265 from Durham to Seaham via Belmont, High Pittington, Hetton-le-Hole and Murton for each evening of Lumiere with buses leaving Durham at 7.50pm, 9.20pm and 10.50pm.
 On Sunday evening, we’ll also be running extra buses from Seaham, Murton, Hetton-le-Hole, High Pittington and Belmont into Durham, with buses leaving Seaham at 3.10pm, 4.40pm and 6.10pm.

 We’ve got extra evening journeys running on Sunday evening as well as the usual evening service on Thursday, Friday and Saturday nights.
 Buses will leave Langley Park from 7.05pm and run hourly until 10.05pm, with buses leaving Durham Bus Station at 7.35pm and running hourly until 10.35pm.

-Bus stops on Claypath and Millburngate suspended from 2pm each day.
+Bus stops on Claypath and Millburngate suspended each day.
 Towards Gilesgate, Sherburn etc, please use Leazes Bowl service 20 stop, or for services towards Langley Park, Sacriston, Stanley and Consett please use the Bus Station.